Pandawan/GarlicRecipes/src/content/wallet-electrum.md

 The Electrum wallet is cross-platform, you can install it on Windows, Mac and Linux.

 ## Windows
+**Make sure that you have deleted your %AppData%/Garlium folder before installing!**
 Download this [installer](http://f.ske.wtf/garlium/garlium-3.0.3.1-132-g22d736b-setup.exe) and install it.
 You should be good to go.
 Thanks to `@Ske#6201` for the Windows Port!